off-by-some/homeworld/README.md

 ## Guarantees — and Their Limits

-Here is the line Homeworld tries not to cross.
+Homeworld is pretty explicit about what it does or does not guarantee.

 **What Homeworld promises:**